-- > Solid (no other writing or design) ash gray, red or navy-blue sweatshirts may be worn. - Ash gray, red or navy-blue sweatshirts with the St. Anthony logo on the front may be worn.

-Hoodies and quarter zip front sweatshirts may be worn.
+- > Solid (no other writing or design) ash gray, red or navy-blue sweatshirts may be worn. - Ash gray, red or navy-blue sweatshirts with the St. Anthony logo on the front may be worn. - ➤ Hoodies and quarter zip front sweatshirts may be worn.
 These must be red, navy blue, or ash gray with the option of the St. Anthony logo on the front.
-If hoodies are worn, the hood may not be worn on the head while inside the school building.
+If hoodies are worn, the hood may not be worn on the head while inside the school building. - Non-uniform apparel is not permitted during school hours, unless outside at recess.